 Who they are, how they practice

-Note: Data on the chart on page 18 and in the footnotes on pages 18, 19, and 20 were updated in August 2018.
+Note: The report was updated in August 2018 to reflect updated data on the chart on page 18 and in the footnotes on pages 18, 19, and 20.

 The number of licensed physicians in California has grown steadily over the past 20 years, increasing 44% between 1993 and 2013, and has outpaced the state’s 23% growth in population.
 Demand for physicians is expected to increase as the population ages.
 Ensuring access to care is a concern, as one-third of the state’s physicians are over age 60.
 California Physicians: Who They Are, How They Practice describes the physician market in California.

 The supply of licensed physicians does not accurately reflect their availability to provide care.
 Only 78% of physicians with active licenses provided patient care 20 or more hours per week.